ddablib/ddablib.github.io/SysInfo/5/Overview.md

 > This page provides an overview of the features of the Systems Information Unit.
 If you are looking for information on programming with the unit please see the [Programmers’ Guide](./API.md).

-This unit, contains a set of static classes that provide various pieces of system information.
+This unit, contains a set of classes that provide various pieces of system information.
 They are:

 * [_TPJComputerInfo_](./API/TPJComputerInfo.md) -- Provides information about the computer system.
+* _[TPJBiosInfo](./API/TPJBiosInfo.md) [~>5.32]_ -- Provides information about the computer's BIOS.
 * [_TPJSystemFolders_](./API/TPJSystemFolders.md) -- Provides the paths of various standard system folders.
 * [_TPJOSInfo_](./API/TPJOSInfo.md) -- Provides information about the operating system.